5 ways to increase revenue without killing profit

 Several key metrics help you understand your revenue performance.
 Track these regularly:

-• Revenue growth rate: Compare revenue month-over-month or year-over-year to spot trends.
+- Revenue growth rate.
+Compare revenue month-over-month or year-over-year to spot trends.

-• Average transaction value: Track whether customers are spending more per purchase.
+- Average transaction value.
+Track whether customers are spending more per purchase.

-• Customer acquisition cost: Know how much you spend to gain each new customer.
+- Customer acquisition cost.
+Know how much you spend to gain each new customer.

-• Customer lifetime value: Understand the total revenue a typical customer generates.
+- Customer lifetime value.
+Understand the total revenue a typical customer generates.

-Review your numbers regularly.
+Set targets based on your current performance, then track progress as you implement new strategies.
 Monthly reviews help you catch problems early and double down on what's working.

 The problem with increasing revenue

 More revenue isn't always better.
 Growing sales costs money, and if you're not careful, those costs can eat up all your extra income.
+Before chasing revenue growth, understand what it will cost you.

 Higher operating costs